 As shown in the image, let us assume that version 1 is the current version of the application and we want to move to the new update, version 1.1.
 Version 1 will be called a blue environment and version 1.1 will be called the green environment.
-(Some blogs across the internet may define the current running version as a green instance, but that is hardly a problem as it is just a naming convention.
-Similarly, some people use “Red Black” – the concepts are identical.)

 Now that we have two instances named Blue and Green, we want users to be able to access the new green (v 1.1) instance rather than the older Blue instance.
 For this to happen, we normally use a load balancer instead of a DNS record exchange because DNS propagation is not instantaneous.

 This is where load balancers and routers help in switching users from the Blue instance to the Green one.
-There is no need to change DNS records as the load balancer will still reference the same DNS record, but routes new traffic to the Green environment.
+There is no need to change DNS records as the load balancer will still reference the same DNS record but routes new traffic to the Green environment.
 This allows us to be in full control of the users.
 Full control is desired because it will be necessary to quickly switch them back to version 1 (the blue instance) in case of a failure in a green instance.

-Once our green instance (v1.1) is ready we move that into production and run it parallelly with the older version.
+Once the green instance (v1.1) is ready we move that into production and run it parallelly with the older version.
 With the help of their load balancer, traffic is switched from blue to green.
 Most users won’t even notice that they are now accessing a newer version of the service or application.

 Once the traffic is switched from the blue to green instance, the DevOps engineers get a small duration of time to run smoke tests on the green instance.
-This is crucial as they need to figure out if there is an issue with the new version, before users are impacted on a wide scale.
+This is crucial as they need to figure out if there is an issue with the new version before users are impacted on a wide scale.
 This ensures that all aspects of the new versions are running as they should be.

 - Seamless customer experience: users don’t experience any downtime.